Destruction of cultural heritage by the Islamic State: Mosques and shrines

-In 2014, media reported destruction of multiple religious buildings belonging to both Sunni and Shia sects throughout areas captured by ISIL.
-Among them were the tomb of Ibn al-Athir, Imam Abbas Mosque in Mosul, the Sheikh Jawad Al-Sadiq Mosque, Tomb of Sayyid Ar-Mamut Baba, Qaddo Mosque, Martyrs' Mosque, Saad Ibn Aqeel Shrine in Tal Afar, the Sufi Ahmed al-Rifai Shrine and Sheikh Ibrahim's shrine in Mahlabiya District.
+In 2014, media reported destruction of multiple religious buildings belonging to both Sunni and Shia sects throughout areas captured by IS.
+Among them were the tomb of Ibn al-Athir, Imam Abbas Mosque in Mosul, the Sheikh Jawad Al-Sadiq Mosque, Tomb of Sayyid Ar-Mamut Baba, Hamu al-Qadu Mosque, Martyrs' Mosque, Saad Ibn Aqeel Shrine in Tal Afar, the Sufi Ahmed al-Rifai Shrine and Sheikh Ibrahim's shrine in Mahlabiya District.

-In Mosul, ISIL also targeted several tombs with shrines built over them.
-In July 2014, ISIL destroyed one of the tombs of prophet Daniel (also in Mosul) with explosives.
-On 24 July 2014, the tomb and mosque of the prophet Jonah was also destroyed with explosives.
-On 25 July 2014, the 13th-century shrine of Imam Awn al-Din in Mosul, one of the few structures to have survived the 13th-century Mongol invasion, was destroyed by ISIL.
+In Mosul, IS also targeted several tombs with shrines built over them.
+In July 2014, IS destroyed one of the tombs of prophet Daniel and the tomb and mosque of the prophet Jonah with explosives, as well as the tomb of Prophet Jirjis (George).
+The same month, IS also destroyed the 13th-century Mausoleum of Imam Awn Al-Din in Mosul, one of the few structures to have survived the 13th-century Mongol invasion.
 The destruction was mostly carried out with explosives, but in some cases bulldozers were used.
-On 27 July, ISIL destroyed the tomb of Prophet Jirjis (George).

 On 24 September 2014, the Al-Arba'een Mosque in Tikrit, containing forty tombs from the Umar era, was blown up.
 The building also contained two shrines, one dedicated to Sitt Nafisa and the other dedicated to Amr ibn Jundab al-Ghafari.

-On 26 February 2015, ISIL blew up the 12th century Green Mosque in central Mosul.
+On 26 February 2015, IS blew up the 12th century Green Mosque in central Mosul.

-In March 2015, ISIL bulldozed to the ground the Hamu Al-Qadu Mosque in Mosul, dating back to 1880.
+In March 2015, IS bulldozed to the ground the Hamu Al-Qadu Mosque in Mosul, dating back to 1880.
 The Hamu-Al-Qadu mosque contained an earlier tomb of Ala-al-din Ibn Abdul Qadir Gilani.
-In the same year ISIL ordered the removal of all decorative elements and frescoes from mosques in Mosul, even those containing Quranic verses that mention Allah.
-They were described by ISIL as "an erroneous form of creativity, contradicting the basics of sharia".
+In the same year IS ordered the removal of all decorative elements and frescoes from mosques in Mosul, even those containing Quranic verses that mention Allah.
+They were described by IS as "an erroneous form of creativity, contradicting the basics of sharia".
 At least one imam in Mosul opposing that order was shot to death.

-In 2016, ISIL destroyed the Minaret of Anah in Al Anbar Province, which dates back to the Abbasid Caliphate.
+In 2016, IS destroyed the Minaret of Anah in Al Anbar Province, which dates back to the Abbasid Caliphate.
 The minaret was only rebuilt in 2013 after its destruction by an unknown perpetrator during the Iraqi Civil War in 2006.

-In 2017, ISIL destroyed the Great Mosque of al-Nuri and its leaning minaret.
-This was the mosque where ISIL leader Abu Bakr al-Baghdadi declared the establishment of the Islamic State caliphate three years prior.
+In 2017, IS destroyed the Great Mosque of al-Nuri and its leaning minaret.
+This was the mosque where IS leader Abu Bakr al-Baghdadi declared the establishment of the Islamic State caliphate three years prior.
+IS claimed that the mosque had been bombed by the joint forces opposing IS, but video analysis indicated the mosque was destroyed with charges placed by IS.

 Churches and monasteries

-In June 2014, it was reported that ISIL elements had been instructed to destroy all churches in Mosul.
+In June 2014, it was reported that IS elements had been instructed to destroy all churches in Mosul.
 Since then, most churches within the city have been destroyed.